Dear Prospective and Returning Students

 Students are responsible for ensuring that they select the correct modules and the Institution will not be held responsible for incorrect choices of the student.

 Amendments can only be made during the amendments period (the first two weeks of the Semester), so please ensure that when you register you select the correct modules.

-Part-time needs to register for 60 – 80 credits per year and full-time for approximately 136 credits.
+Part-time need to register for 60 – 80 credits per year, and full-time for approximately 120 to 130 credits.

-Your registration will be processed and you will receive Proof of Registration.
+Your registration will be processed, and you will receive Proof of Registration.
 Please check the proof of registration to ensure that you have registered for the correct modules.
-Once your modules is available on Funda please check that the modules correspond with the Proof of Registration received.
+Once your modules are available on Funda, please check that the modules correspond with the Proof of Registration received.